collabcloud/project-collabcloud/doc/sprint4/sprint4.md

 COL-54 As a Developer, I want to be able to use dynamic paths to route to different profiles and projects on the front-end so that navigation is more organized

-COL-93 As a User, I want to be able to upload a picture to display my avatar and pictures for my project.
+COL-93 As a User, I want to be able to upload a picture to display my avatar and pictures for my project so that other users can identify me

 COL-94 As a Developer, I want to make improvements to the Projects feature so that the feature is more robust

+COL-118 As a User, I want my passwords hashed so that people with access to the database cannot view their password

 ### Spikes
 For this Sprint, the team will not be encountering many new technologies.
 Many team members are continuing work on the front-end this sprint, so they will be continuing to learn more about advanced React techniques such as React Hooks, and React Redux.